ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

 in this dialog do not necessarily reflect the options available for the individual datasets.
 Only valid options are adopted.
-For instance, you will not be able to change the medium for a dataset if a medium is already given in its meta data.
+For instance, you will not be able to change the medium for a dataset if a medium is already given in its metadata.
 To verify the options set, you can always check the current setting via the *Analysis View* (see above).